The information below has not been verified for the 2019 tax year as the IRS Pub. 521 has not yet been released by the IRS.

 - A move from one permanent post of duty to another, and

 - A move from your last post of duty to your home or to a nearer point in the United States.
 The move must occur within 1 year of ending your active duty or within the period allowed under the Joint Travel Regulations.

 Deducting Moving Expenses In TaxAct®

 Moving expenses are deducted on Form 3903.
 To enter or edit Form 3903 in TaxAct:

-For lists of deductible and nondeductible moving expenses, as well as illustrated examples of the distance test, see IRS Publication 521.
+For lists of deductible and nondeductible moving expenses, see IRS Publication 521.